Rawhide release & package build

 cd anaconda-l10n

-cp -r master f<version>
+cp -r main f<version>

 Add the new folder to git: